 Metals: stainless steel, mild steel, galvanized steel, brass, aluminum, anodized aluminum, chrome-plated, nickel-plated, gold plated, titanium, pewter, etc.

 Ferro, the developer of the Cermark brand, has created a product capable of offering the same quality finish as the LMM6000 but in an All-In-One Item, which can be used to black mark virtually all metals (stainless steel, brass, aluminum, gold, silver, titanium, tin, copper, nickel, etc...), and glass, ceramic, stone, brick, tile, etc. It also includes a new valve system that prevents the spray from clogging due to the solidification of the product.
 It does not stain or tarnish the substrates and it is also very easy to mix as it does not create lumps.
 It protects the delicate surfaces of glass and ceramics from the incidence of the laser beam.
 The New Ultra will mark at a speed up to 80% faster compared to LMM 6000 in stainless steel.
 It does not mark plastics.
+The best results you get when you have evenly coat the part with 2 or even 3 coats of the ULTRA spray before laser marking, wait at least 30 seconds between each coat before applying the next.

 The advantage of CO2 laser marking is that the mark is made on the surface of the substrate, vaporizing the material and without causing wear or abrasion.
 A notch is formed, almost always in the shape of a cone due to the shape of the beam.
 Multiple passes can create a deep engraving, eliminating the possibility of the mark wearing off in harsh environmental conditions.